paragoner1/crisis-companion/USER_WALKTHROUGH.md

 ## 🚨 **How It Works in an Emergency**

-### **Scenario: You're at the beach and start drowning**
+### **Scenario: You witness someone drowning at the beach**

 #### **1. Emergency Detection (0-2 seconds)**
-- You shout: **"Help, I'm drowning!"**
+- You shout: **"Help, someone's drowning!"**
 - The app **instantly recognizes** your voice and the emergency phrase
 - **RNNoise filtering** removes background noise (waves, wind, crowds)
 - The app **confirms** it's a real emergency (not a false alarm)

 #### **2. Emergency Response (2-5 seconds)**
 - **Maximum volume** emergency instructions start playing
-- **"EMERGENCY: DROWNING DETECTED"** appears on screen
+- **"EMERGENCY: DROWNING VICTIM DETECTED"** appears on screen
-- **Comprehensive guidance** for bystanders and rescuers:
+- **Professional guidance** for bystander rescue:
-  - "Assess the scene - is it safe to enter the water?"
+  - "Stay calm and assess the scene"
-  - "Call 911 immediately"
+  - "Call 911 immediately - I'm doing that for you"
-  - "Look for lifeguard or trained help"
+  - "Look for lifeguard or trained help nearby"
-  - "If you must rescue, use a flotation device"
+  - "If you must enter the water, use a flotation device"

-#### **3. Comprehensive Emergency Guidance (5-30 seconds)**
+#### **3. Professional Bystander Guidance (5-30 seconds)**
 - **Auto-dials 911** with your location
 - **Sends emergency alerts** to your contacts
-- **Provides detailed rescue instructions**:
+- **Guides you through rescue step-by-step**:
   - "If victim is conscious: Reach, throw, row, don't go"
-  - "If victim is unconscious: Begin rescue breathing"
+  - "If victim is unconscious: I'll guide you through rescue breathing"
-  - "Check for breathing and pulse"
+  - "Check for breathing and pulse - I'll show you how"
-  - "Begin CPR if no pulse detected"
+  - "Begin CPR if no pulse - I'll coach you through it"
 - **Records audio** for emergency services
 - **Stores data** on Solana blockchain for security

-#### **4. Advanced Rescue Guidance (30-60 seconds)**
+#### **4. Professional Coaching (30-60 seconds)**
-- **CPR Instructions**: Step-by-step chest compressions and rescue breathing
+- **CPR Coaching**: Step-by-step guidance through chest compressions and rescue breathing
-  - "Place hands on center of chest"
+  - "Place your hands on the center of the chest - I'll show you exactly where"
-  - "Push hard and fast - 100-120 compressions per minute"
+  - "Push hard and fast - I'll count with you: 1, 2, 3..."
-  - "Give 2 rescue breaths after every 30 compressions"
+  - "Give 2 rescue breaths after every 30 compressions - I'll guide you through each breath"
-- **Lifeguard Techniques**: Professional rescue methods
+- **Rescue Technique Coaching**: Professional methods for untrained bystanders
-  - "Use proper rescue holds for conscious victims"
+  - "Use this rescue hold - I'll show you the proper technique"
-  - "Support victim's head and neck during rescue"
+  - "Support the victim's head and neck like this - watch the demonstration"
-  - "Monitor vital signs continuously"
+  - "Monitor vital signs - I'll teach you what to look for"
-- **Emergency Medical Guidance**: Pre-hospital care
+- **Emergency Medical Guidance**: Pre-hospital care coaching
-  - "Check for spinal injuries"
+  - "Check for spinal injuries - I'll guide you through the assessment"
-  - "Monitor for secondary drowning symptoms"
+  - "Monitor for secondary drowning symptoms - I'll tell you what to watch for"
-  - "Keep victim warm and calm"
+  - "Keep the victim warm and calm - I'll show you how"

 ---